 The revelation from Jesus Christ, which God gave him to show his servants what must soon take place.
 He made it known by sending his angel to his servant John, who testifies to everything he saw—that is, the word of God and the testimony of Jesus Christ.
 Rev. 1:1-2

 I, John, your brother and companion in the suffering and kingdom and patient endurance that are ours in Jesus, was on the island of Patmos because of the word of God and the testimony of Jesus.
 On the Lord’s Day I was in the Spirit, and I heard behind me a loud voice like a trumpet, which said: “Write on a scroll what you see and send it to the seven churches: to Ephesus, Smyrna, Pergamum, Thyatira, Sardis, Philadelphia and Laodicea.”
-Rev. 1:10-11
+Rev. 1:9-11

 I turned around to see the voice that was speaking to me.
 And when I turned I saw seven golden lampstands, and among the lampstands was someone like a son of man, dressed in a robe reaching down to his feet and with a golden sash around his chest… In his right hand he held seven stars, and coming out of his mouth was a sharp, double-edged sword.
 His face was like the sun shining in all its brilliance.
 Rev. 1:12-16

 The voice of the Lord commanding John to, “Write down what you see”, and the vision of the Christ among the seven golden lampstands forms the testimony of John concerning the origin of the Revelation, which came from God, and not from John himself.
 We will be given the meaning of the seven lampstands and seven stars in subsequent verses.

-The above command divides the Book of the Revelation into three sections; John’s testimony concerning his witness of Christ (what you have seen), the Letters to the Seven Churches (what is now), and the events that would take place in the future (what will take place later).
-From this, we learn that the Revelation was written to show John both cotemporary and future events.
+The above command divides the Book of the Revelation into three sections; John’s testimony concerning his witness of Christ (what you have seen), the seven letters to the seven churches (what is now), and the events that would take place in the future (what will take place later).

 “The mystery of the seven stars that you saw in my right hand and of the seven golden lampstands is this: The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches.”
 Rev. 1:20